Antonia Wright, I Scream, Therefore I Exist, 2011, HD video, 4 minutes and 2 seconds

 COMMISSIONS

-2023 What goes up must come down, Lowe Art Museum, Miami (upcoming)
+2024 What goes up must come down, Lowe Art Museum, Miami (current)

 2022 Patria y Vida, commissioned by No Vacancy, at the Faena Hotel, Miami Beach, FL